devloper-tejas/Tejas/README.md

-# this is a calculator
+# this is a calculator made by devloper Tejas